Remember the Time: Chart performance

-"Remember the Time" peaked at number 3 on the US Billboard Hot 100 on March 7, 1992, seven weeks after the single release.
-The song saw similar success on other Billboard charts; topping the Hot R&B Singles chart on March 7, and peaking at number 2 in Dance Club Play chart on April 4, 1992, and number 15 in Adult Contemporary chart on March 21 in the same year.
-The song peaked at number 2 on Billboards Hot Dance Music/Maxi Singles Sales.
+"Remember the Time" peaked at number three on the US Billboard Hot 100 on March 7, 1992, seven weeks after the single's release.
+The song saw similar success on other Billboard charts; topping the Hot R&B Singles chart on March 7, and peaking at number two on the Dance Club Play chart on April 4, 1992, and number 15 on the Adult Contemporary chart on March 21 in the same year.
+The song also peaked at number one on the Cash Box Top 100 and at number two on the Billboard Hot Dance Music/Maxi Singles Sales chart.
 It was certified Gold by the Recording Industry Association of America for the shipment of over 500,000 units in the United States in March 1992, and later Triple Platinum in 2022.
 The song saw similar commercial success internationally, charting within the top twenty positions in all major territories at the time of its release.
-In the United Kingdom, "Remember the Time" first entered the chart on February 15, 1992, placing at number 6.
-The following week, on February 22, the song charted at number 3, where it peaked; the song remained on the chart for a total of eight weeks.
+In the United Kingdom, "Remember the Time" first entered the chart on February 15, 1992, placing at number six.
+The following week, on February 22, the song charted at number three, where it peaked; the song remained on the chart for a total of eight weeks.

-"Remember the Time" topped the New Zealand chart for two consecutive weeks, having first entered the chart at number 3 on February 23.
-It peaked at number 4 in the Netherlands and Switzerland.
-The song also charted within the Top 10 on the French, Australian, Swedish, Italian, and Norwegian charts; peaking at numbers 5, 6, 8 and 10.
+"Remember the Time" topped the New Zealand chart for two consecutive weeks, having first entered the chart at number three on February 23.
+It peaked at number four in the Netherlands and Switzerland.
+The song also charted within the Top 10 on the French, Australian, Swedish, Italian, and Norwegian charts; peaking at numbers five, six, eight and ten.
 It peaked at number 16 in Austria.
-Having been re-issued for Jackson's Visionary campaign in 2006, "Remember the Time" peaked at number 2 in Spain on the issue dated May 14, 2006.
+Having been re-issued for Jackson's Visionary campaign in 2006, "Remember the Time" peaked at number two in Spain on the issue dated May 14, 2006.
 After Jackson's death in June 2009, his music saw a surge in popularity.
 In the United Kingdom, on the chart of July 11, the song re-entered at number 81.